marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

     * Any JavaScript can be written using the following 6 characters: `()+[]!` (see http://www.jsfuck.com)
     * XSS can be done through URL, which can be eg. sent by email
     * Stored XSS - data earlier saved to database
-  * [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) header can help mitigate XSS if it occurs
+  * [`Content-Security-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) header can help mitigate XSS if it occurs
 * CRSF or XRSF - cross-site request forgery - also called as single-click attack, occurs when loading or interacting with one website, which maliciously interact with another
   * How to protect against it:
     * Use CRSF token